sbernheim4/excoptional/README.md

 ): (opt: Option<A>) => Option<B>

 /**
- * A mix between map and flatMap.
-Accepts a function that returns
+ * Usable in place of both map and flatMap.
- * either an Option or non Optional value.
+ * Accepts a function that returns either an Option or non Option value.
  *
  * Always returns an Option.
  *